radish-es/casebook-property/content/problems/new-brunswick-at.md

 ### Facts

 In recent years, two separate original Statements of Claim have been filed by Wolastoqey and Mi'gmaq Nations asserting title--under the Anglo-Canadian doctrine of "Aboriginal Title"--to large, overlapping territories in New Brunswick.
-Based on an initial understanding of those two claims, this problem asks you to analyze the historical contributions of Canadian law to the current reality of settler colonialism confronted by both of these claims.
+Based on an initial review of key excerpts from those two claims, this week's problem asks you to analyze the historical contributions of Canadian law to the current reality of settler colonialism that both cases attempt to confront.

 #### The Wolastoqey Title Claim